-A mood tracker can also enable you and your psychiatrist to keep track of how a specific medication is interacting with your body and whether you may need to alter the dosage amount, the combination of your medication, or possibly the type of medication you are currently taking.
+A mood tracker can also enable you and your psychotherapist to keep track of how a specific medication is interacting with your body and whether you may need to alter the dosage amount, the combination of your medication, or possibly the type of medication you are currently taking.

-Using Diary Entries for Mood Tracking
+Diary Entries in a Mood Tracking App

-An example of this can be seen through Sarah, a 28 year old with no prior mental illness diagnoses.
-Sarah has recently been experiencing troubles with her mental health and is unsure why; she starts writing diary entries of her mood to gain some insight.
+An example of this can be seen through Sarah, a 28-year-old with no prior mental illness diagnosis.
+Sarah has recently been experiencing troubles with her mental health and is unsure why; she starts writing in her mood diary entries of her mood to gain some insight.
 An example of what she may write is:

 In this example, it is clear that Sarah’s stress from work carried on into her home life; this is a correlation that might not have been as easily identified if she did not articulate her thoughts and feelings throughout the day.

 You may be the type of person that does not know how to verbalize your mood on your own; you can use the prompts feature as a starting point.
 This feature will provide you with questions regarding your current situation to get you to think of things that you can write for your entry.
-For example, if you are experiencing anxiety the prompting questions will be as follows:
+For example, if you are experiencing anxiety the prompts will be as follows: